 City Attorney Brown stated council asked the staff of Community Development to provide a roll-out for the short-term rental ordinance.
-He stated staff provided the information to the city manager, which would make changes to the original suggested Section 10-3-13(2)(a) the words "effective August 1, 2019" amendment as follows: would be added; and Section 10-3-204(4) the words "effective August 1, 2019" would be added.
+He stated staff provided the information to the city manager, which would make changes to the original suggested amendment as follows: Section 10-3-13(2)(a) the words "effective August 1, 2019" would be added; and Section 10-3-204(4) the words "effective August 1, 2019" would be added.
 He stated the result would be that although the ordinance goes into effect there would be no penalties until August 1, 2019 which will allow individuals to obtain the permits required and staff to educate the community.
-She stated in 2015 United Way got together with members of Harrisonburg, Rockingham County, Department of Social Services, Housing Authority, and some other significant leaders in the community to talk about how to better connect people to resources.
-She stated they looked at other communities and technology, which was a daunting task that didn't seem to be possible.
-She reviewed what a Coordinated Network is, how it works, the privacy and security involved, and current Empower HR community partners. stated funds have been established to obtain 50 licenses for those community partners that wish to participate.
-She stated she would like to have the city as part of this network and thanked Council Member Jones who has been very supportive as well as Mayor Reed, Mr. Banks and Mr. Campbell.